 If I have diabetes, can I eat sugar?

 Having diabetes doesn’t mean you have to cut sugar out of your diet completely.
-We all enjoy eating sugary foods occasionally, and there’s no problem including them as a treat in a healthy, balanced diet.
+We all enjoy eating sugary foods occasionally, and there’s no problem including them as a treat occasionally.
 And, for some people with diabetes, sugary drinks or glucose tablets are essential to treat a hypo, when your blood glucose levels get too low.

-However, we are eating too much sugar – far too much – and harming our health as a result.
-Being overweight can make it difficult to control your diabetes and increase your risk of getting serious health problems such as heart disease and stroke in the future.
+However, we are eating too much free sugar and harming our health as a result.
+Being overweight can make it difficult to manage your diabetes and increase your risk of getting serious health problems such as heart disease and stroke in the future.
 Too much sugar is bad for your teeth too.

 Should I stop eating sugar altogether?

-You don’t have to cut out sugar out of your diet completely.
+You don’t have to cut sugar out of your diet completely.
 Sugar is found naturally in fruit, vegetables and dairy foods, and most of us in the UK are not getting the recommended five fruit and veg a day so it’s important we don’t cut these out as they are so good for you.
+It’s better to eat whole fruit and vegetables rather than having juices or smoothies, as even the pure fruit juices contribute to free sugar intake.
+If you do have juice, keep to just one small glass – 150ml – a day.

-How can I tell from a label if there is added sugar?
+How can I tell from a label if there are free sugars?

 Food labels are the best way to work out how much sugar is in what you're eating.
-The amount of added sugar in a food or drink is not always given.
-The figures for sugar are for total sugar and don’t tell you how much of the sugar comes from natural sugars, such as fruit sugar and how much comes from added sugar.
-Some foods and drink don’t have the word ‘sugar’ in the ingredients list but still have sugar added.
-Honey, sucrose, glucose, glucose syrup, dextrose, fructose, hydrolysed starch, corn and maize syrup are all added sugars.
+The figures for sugar are for total sugar and don’t tell you how much of the sugar comes from natural sugars, such as in fruit, and how much comes from free sugar.
+Some foods and drink don’t have the word ‘sugar’ in the ingredients list, but still have sugar added.
+Honey, sucrose, glucose, glucose syrup, dextrose, fructose, hydrolysed starch, corn and maize syrup are all free sugars.
 If you see any of these words on the ingredients list, you know sugar has been added.

 How much sugar should I be eating?

-We all should be cutting our sugar intake by half to around 25g a day – which works out at just five teaspoons a day.
+We all should be cutting down our free sugar intake, and the maximum recommended daily amount is 30g for adults – which works out at just seven teaspoons a day.
 Given that a tablespoon of ketchup contains around one teaspoon of sugar, a chocolate biscuit has up to two, and a small serving of baked beans almost three – you can see how quickly the teaspoons tot up.

-Simple changes can dramatically reduce the amount of added sugar in your diet.
+Simple changes can dramatically reduce the amount of free sugar in your diet.

 - Experiment with reducing the sugar you use in recipes – most recipes will work just as well.